AlexJF12/kanagawa-site/index.md

 ## What is in the Voter File?

 The voter file is actually two files.
 The first file provides information on each registered voter in the state of Florida.
 It includes their name, address, party registration and a few other fields.
-The second file contains each voter's voting history, including elections they were elgible to vote in, if they voted, and by withc method (in person, mail, etc.).
+The second file contains each voter's voting history, including elections they were elgible to vote in, if they voted, and by witch method (in person, mail, etc.).

-I have supplemented the donor file with a voter_likelihood and democrat_likelihood, predicting their propensity to vote in the upcoming election and to be a democrat.
+I have supplemented the donor file with a voter_likelihood and democrat_likelihood, my predictions for their propensity to vote in the upcoming election and to be a democrat.

 ## What is in the FEC Donor file?